Agentic Collectors

 print("Running server with stdio transport")

-Build protected MCP client
+Build MCP client with AIDR collector

 On the collector's Config page, use the Token Details values to export the required environment variables.